aurimas13/Communication-of-Services/README.md

 7. DONE The service should expose a HTTP API endpoint that accepts incoming POST requests on the path `/event`

-8. DONE The port for running HTTP API should be configurable via a configuration file or startup arguments.
+8. DONE The port for running HTTP API should be configurable via a configuration file or startup arguments. config.py -> SERVER_NAME

-9. DONE  The location of the file for the incoming payloads should be configurable via a configuration file or startup arguments.
+9. DONE The location of the file for the incoming payloads should be configurable via a configuration file or startup arguments. config.py -> TARGET_FILE_LOCATION

 10. DONE The service should only accept payloads matching this JSON template: